IgorEmerick/api-to-do-fastify/README.md

 - [ ] Must request authentication.
 - [ ] Must request admin permission on project.

+**Add user on project**
+***

+- [ ] Should be possible add an user to project.
+- [ ] Should not be able to add an user that does not exist.
+- [ ] Should not be able to add an user on a project that does not exist.
+- [ ] Must request authentication.
+- [ ] Must request admin permission on project.

 ## Task

 **Create task stage**
 ***

-- [x] Should be possible create a stage into a project using stage name, color and project id.
+- [x] Should be possible create a stage into a project.
 - [x] Should not create two stages with same name in same project.
 - [x] Should not create a stage for a project that does not exists.
 - [x] Must request authentication.